notteddydev/reimagined_lamp/README.md

 ### ToDo (AddressBook)

-- Add copy link to WalletAddress.address in contact-detail
-- Add copy link to Address in address-detail and contact-detail
 - Add type (home, work, etc.) to email, address, phonenumber and apply to vcard
 - Merge ContactListView and contact_list_download_view
 - Add Profession as a model